USDA-ARS-GBRU/crossword/README.md

 A data-driven simulation language for the design of genetic-mapping experiments and breeding strategies

 ## Installation:
-0. run R
+0. Open a command prompt and run R by typing "R[enter]".
+Unless otherwise indicated, the following commands should be typed at the R prompt.
-1. if simcross is not installed, we suggest to install it in advance
+1. If simcross is not installed, we suggest to install it in advance.

         devtools::install_github("kbroman/simcross")

-2. installing crossword
+2. Install crossword.

         devtools::install_github("USDA-ARS-GBRU/crossword")

-3. loading crossword
+## Citation:
+The publication has been submitted and will be linked here when accepted.

+## Running crossword:

+The full manual is available at Wiki page in the tab above.

+### For running using GUI:

             library('crossword')

-## Citation:
-The publication will be published soon

-## Implementation:

-### 1. The manual is available at Wiki page.

-### 2. for simple example running:

-          script_file = "crossword_script_input_file.script"
+            crossword_gui()

+The x-window environment should open and commands can be entered accordingly.

+### For running directly from crossword script:

+          library('crossword')
-          script_file = paste0(system.file("extdata",package="crossword"),"/",script_file)
+          script_file = paste0(system.file("extdata",package="crossword"),"/crossword_script_input_file.script")
           run_pipeline(script_file)

-### 3. for running using GUI:

-            crossword_gui()

-### 4. for running multiple simulations:
+### For running multiple simulations using a range of parameters:

-          script_file2 = "test2.script"
+See the listOfParameters.txt example file.
+The variable names in listOfParameters.txt should match those use in the crossword script.
+We recommend using all-caps for these names in order to be clear.

-          script_file2 = paste0(system.file("extdata",package="crossword"),"/",script_file2)
+          script_file2 = paste0(system.file("extdata",package="crossword"),"/test2.script")
-          list2 = "list2"
-          list2 = paste0(system.file("extdata",package="crossword"),"/",list2)
+          list = paste0(system.file("extdata",package="crossword"),"/listOfParameters.txt")
           run_batch(script_file2,list2,run=TRUE)

-### 5. for running using Rscript (outside R):
+### For running using Rscript (outside R):

-.*note: you have to exit R, and copy crossword.R and the script file from the installed library to the local location.
+These commands are run at the command prompt (not in R, as the above).
+Copy "crossword.R" and the script file from the installed library to the local location and modify as needed.

           Rscript ./crossword.R tutorial
           Rscript ./crossword.R crossword_script_input_file.script

-*note: auxiliary functions can run through Rscript by passing function name then the function's arguments in their order.
+Auxiliary functions can be run through Rscript by passing the function name then the function's arguments in their order.
-*note: for implementing more arguments, add more lines to list2, with the argument names and values.
-Then, edit the argument names in the script file, example:

             Rscript ./crossword.R vcf2hapmap peanut.vcf peanut.hapmap